wazuh/wazuh-documentation/source/amazon/services/supported-services/guardduty.rst

       :align: center
       :width: 70%

 #.
-You can select the compression your prefer.
+You can select the compression you prefer.
 Wazuh supports any kind of compression but Snappy.
-After that, click on *Create new or choose*:
+After that, click on **Create new or choose**:

     .. thumbnail:: ../../../images/aws/aws-create-firehose-9.png
       :align: center